-Purchasing immovable property for at least 250.000 USD or equivalent in foreign currency or Turkish Lira and on the condition that an annotation of not being sold for three (3) years is put in the land registry records or depositing in advance at least 250.000 USD or its equivalent in foreign currency or Turkish Lira for the immovable with condominium or floor servitude and on condition that an annotation to the land registry with the commitment that the contract drawn up by the notary public that promises the sale of the immovable property will not be transferred or cancelled for a period of three (3) years.
+- Purchasing immovable property for at least 250.000 USD or equivalent in foreign currency on the condition that an annotation of not being sold for three (3) years is put in the land registry records or depositing in advance at least 250.000 USD.
+Or its equivalent in foreign currency for the immovable with condominium or floor servitude and on condition that an annotation to the land registry with the commitment that the contract drawn up by the notary public that promises the sale of the immovable property will not be transferred or cancelled for a period of three (3) years.
 Such annotation shall be determined by the Ministry of Environment and Urbanization.

 The effective selling rate and/or cross-exchange rate of the Central Bank of the Republic of Turkey on the date of determination shall be taken as a basis in determining the monetary values specified above.

 In January 2022, TL regulation was introduced in the transactions of real estate purchase and naturalization by investing.